Skip to content

 Your support will have a life-long impact on our community

-The estimated cost to build Rowan Apartments is $3.8 million including construction and accessibility features.
-With members of our community having donated $1.3 million, a PSEC contribution, and a lower interest loan nearly secured, we’re almost there.
+We have built Rowan Apartments estimated at $3.8 million including construction and accessibility features.
+With members of our community having donated $1.3 million, a PSEC contribution, and a loan to fill the gap.

 0%